-PSU found itself at a crossroads where data-driven decision-making was essential to remaining competitive and financially sound in an environment of increasing costs and decreasing state funding.
+PSU found itself at a crossroads where datadriven decision-making is essential to remain competitive and financially sound in an environment with increasing costs and decreasing state funding.
 The legacy reporting was cumbersome and often did not provide the needed combinations of data sets (for example, student and finance, or student and human resources).

-In an effort to meet business intelligence needs, PSU launched the DataMASTER Project (Management and Analytics for Strategic, Timely, Education Reporting).
+In an effort to meet business intelligence needs, PSU launched the DataMASTER Project to implement Management and Analytics for Strategic, Timely, Education Reporting.
 DataMASTER would create a single, organized, accessible data repository that would facilitate the development of a strong, systemic culture of decisions driven by data.

 The basic vision of DataMASTER was to make information at PSU more accessible and easier to use.
-However, there were two issues that PSU had to confront to move the DataMASTER project forward and to realize the goal of becoming a data- driven university.
+However, there were two issues that PSU had to confront to move the DataMASTER project forward and realize the goal of becoming a datadriven university.
 The first issue concerned the need to identify and fully implement tools that would allow for the extraction, organization, and analysis of data from PSU enterprise data sources.
-The second concerned the institutional commitment to changing business practices so that data could be collected and reported in a coherent, consistent and logical fashion.
+The second concerned the institutional commitment to change business practices so that data could be collected and reported in a coherent, consistent and logical fashion.